soberhacker/obsidian-telegram-sync/docs/Authorized User Features.md

 ##### All Telegram User

+✅ available to download files more than 50MB (telegram bot limit) <br/>
 ✅ reacting with "👍" instead of replying for marking messages as processed<br/>
 ✅ easy installing the latest published beta versions<br/>
 ✅ processing messages older than 24 hours if Obsidian wasn't running<br/>